For the Birds Radio Program

 - Cracking the Code of All Bird Language (April 1, 1987)

-On April 1, 1987, Laura broke the news that the Cornell Lavatory of Othinology had cracked the code of all bird language.
-This episode features cameos by Tim Winker and Dan Proctor.
+On April 1, 1987, I broke the news that the Cornell Lavatory of Othinology had cracked the code of all bird language.
+This episode features cameos by Tim Winker and Dan Proctor, and marks the debut of Jim Baker, proprietor of Baker’s Blue Jay Barn (John Keenan).

 - More arrivals: migration update (March 30, 1987)